microsoft/code-with-engineering-playbook/docs/machine-learning/profiling-ml-and-mlops-code.md

 > Note: one epoch of model training is usually enough for profiling.
 There's no need to run more epochs and produce additional cost.

 Refer to [The Python Profilers](https://docs.python.org/3/library/profile.html) for further details.

-## PyTorch model training profiling
+## PyTorch Model Training Profiling

 PyTorch 1.8 includes an updated PyTorch [profiler](https://pytorch.org/blog/introducing-pytorch-profiler-the-new-and-improved-performance-tool/)